 Keep answers short and to the point.
 Don't talk yourself out of the job.
 Provide only the information asked for.

 It is my understanding that after ten to fifteen seconds most people tune out.
 So remember, it is difficult to listen to someone talking for a long period.
 If you have to make an answer long, break it up with pauses.
 I interviewed for a position where one hour had been set aside for each candidate.
 The guy before me took the whole hour plus ten to fifteen of mine.
 Even with that, my interview finished fifteen minutes before the hour was up.
 I got a call back.
 If your answers are succinct, you’ve said enough.

 When asked a broad question, break it in to smaller parts and answer the parts.

 This goes with the above rule.
 In this situation you are given a task that requires a detailed answer.
 Not necessarily a long one.
 For example: “Tell us about yourself and your goals.”
-In situations like this it is easy to rabble.
+In situations like this it is easy to ramble.
 Think about it in parts.
 Talk about school.
 Pause, then talk about the kind of work you’ve done or want to do.
 Move to ability to get along.
 Just keep each component short.
-Limit the number of component to three or four
+Limit the number of components to three or four

 Be Positive!
 Nothing will cause failure faster than a negative attitude.

 This is about the glass that's half full or half empty.
 It is simple, really, interviewers are looking for people who will do their work without constant complaining.
 They see people that complain as disruptive and unproductive.

 Always end the response to a question with a positive answer.